MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-preview-toggle.md

 ## Considerations and limitations

-Considerations for the preview toggle:
+Considerations for using the preview experience:

 - By having Fabric Copilot enabled in your organization, users will have access to the Copilot preview pane toggle by default.
 To disable the toggle for users you will need to [disable Fabric Copilot](/fabric/admin/service-admin-portal-copilot) in your organization or for specific security groups.
 - Experiences in the preview toggle are still in a **preview** state, and therefore will not meet all the requirements of a generally available Microsoft feature.

-Limitations of the preview toggle:
+Limitations of the preview experience:

 - Chat history is not saved when switching between the GA state and the preview state.
 - The preview toggle is not available in Power BI Desktop.
 The Copilot chat pane in Power BI Desktop is not yet generally available making **all Copilot Desktop experiences in a preview state.**